 Compensation of Directors.
 The Corporation compensates Directors, other than officers who are Directors, for their services.
-The annual retainer for such Directors is \$40,000.
+The annual retainer is \$50,000 for all such Directors other than Committee Chairmen and \$54,000 for Committee Chairmen.
 The fee for attending each Board and Committee meeting is \$1,500 for all such Directors other than Committee Chairmen, whose fee is \$2,000 for chairing committee meetings.
+Duane E. Collins, Chairman of the Board of Directors, receives an annual retainer of \$175,000, plus meeting fees, club memberships and the use of a leased automobile.
 Directors may elect to defer all or a portion of their fees under the Corporation's Deferred Compensation Plan for Directors or to elect to receive all or a portion of their fees in Common Shares of the Corporation pursuant to the Corporation's Non-Employee Directors' Stock Plan.